yahoo/storm-yarn/README.md

 -->
 storm-yarn
 =================
-Storm-yarn enable storm clusters to be deployed within YARN cluster.
+Storm-yarn enables Storm clusters to be deployed into machines managed by Hadoop YARN.
 It is still a work in progress.